RiftValleySoftware/andisol/README.md

 Integers over 1 are security tokens, and define access on a fairly granular level.

 Every record in the Rift Valley Platform dataset has two single tokens: read and write.
-Each login can have a list of tokens.
+Each login can have a list of tokens, in addition to the login ID of the login (remember, all security database item IDs double as security tokens).
 If one of the tokens in a login matches the read or write token of a record, then the user has access to that record; either read or write (which includes read).

 If a login does not have an access token for a record, then that record will not be accessible.
 It will be "invisible" to the user, at a very low level (won't even be accessed at the database level).
 The security tokens are enforced at the SQL level.